openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/README.md

-    -dyn_hp                    Enable dynamic batch size for Head Pose Estimation network -dyn_em                    Enable dynamic batch size for Emotions Recognition network -dyn_lm                    Enable dynamic batch size for Facial Landmarks Estimation network -async                     Enable asynchronous mode
+    -dyn_hp                    Enable dynamic batch size for Head Pose Estimation network -dyn_em                    Enable dynamic batch size for Emotions Recognition network -dyn_lm                    Enable dynamic batch size for Facial Landmarks Estimation network -async                     Enable asynchronous mode.
-    -no_wait                   Do not wait for key press in the end -no_show                   Do not show processed video
+    -no_wait                   Do not wait for key press in the end.
+    -no_show                   Do not show processed video.
+    -no_show_perf              Do not show performance numbers on processed video.
+    -no_show_face_bbox         Do not show face bounding boxes on processed video.
+    -blur_faces_sigma          Value of sigma parameter in Gaussian blur that is used for face blurring.
+If it is negative then face blurring is disabled.
+Positive values enable face blurring, sigma equals to 40 seems like a good choice.
+By default it equals to -1 (disabled).
+    -write_video               Where processed video should be written to.
     -pc                        Enable per-layer performance report
     -r                         Output inference results as raw values -t                         Probability threshold for detections